Initial Appearance Court (In-Custody)

 The Direct Complaint Program handles all felony complaints (typically Class 4, 5 and 6 felonies) from inception, eliminating

-preside over the full range of case complexities.
-Preliminary hearings and arraignments are consolidated to the same day
+over the full range of case complexities.
+Preliminary hearings and arraignments are consolidated to the same day at the RCC, which

 return to top